matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 It is very hard to test it.
 I think it is very interesting and telling, all of the emphasis on test driven design.
-And I think people are driven to this because they know that these systems are completely intractible without constant testing.
+And I think people are driven to this because they know that these systems are completely intractable without constant testing.

 But rather than questioning whether they were using a decent language in the first place, or maybe this was not a good idea, they are just